A Personalized Zero-Shot ECG Arrhythmia Monitoring System: From Sparse Representation Based Domain Adaption to Energy Efficient Abnormal Beat Detection for Practical ECG Surveillance: Results

 The baseline method can be considered as the one where a person-specific network is trained in a personalized manner by using the global dataset excluding the abnormal data of the person of interest.
 Due to the variation in hearth beat morphology across users, such a vanilla approach has limited performance, as can be seen in Table \ref{tab:comparison_others}.
 This is especially true for users whose healthy (normal) heartbeat morphology differs significantly from the majority of users.
 We examine patient 232 from the MIT-BIH dataset as an example.
-As can be seen from Table \ref{tab:cm_232_baseline_vs_DA} that the proposed algorithm can significantly improve the performance of personalized zero-shot classification performance.
+The results presented in Table \ref{tab:cm_232_baseline_vs_DA} shows that the proposed algorithm can significantly improve the performance of personalized zero-shot classification performance.

-As can be seen in Table \ref{tab:comparison_others}, our ensemble classifier greatly improves our domain adaptation method and achieves the best accuracy, recall, and F1-Score among all methods, improving recall by over $11\%$ and F1-Score by over $4\%$ compared to ABS \cite{kiranyaz2017personalized}.
+Moreover the results presented in Table \ref{tab:comparison_others} clearly indicate that our ensemble classifier greatly improves our domain adaptation method and achieves the best accuracy, recall, and F1-Score among all methods, improving recall by over $11\%$ and F1-Score by over $4\%$ compared to ABS \cite{kiranyaz2017personalized}.
 The overall confusion matrix associated with the proposed solution can be found in Table \ref{tab:cm_consult}.
 As mentioned in Section \ref{sec:ensemble_classification}, the 'confidence level' threshold determines which classifier is to be used.
 This threshold is determined from the validation set in a completely zero-shot manner over the generated abnormal beats.
-However, any choice of this threshold makes the proposed approach outperform all to competing algorithms as shown in Figure \ref{fig:C_vs_F1}.
-In Table \ref{tab:comparison_others} we also include the average performance for 50 different thresholds selected uniformly in the interval $[0.50, 0.99]$.
+However, any choice of this threshold makes the proposed approach outperform all competing algorithms as shown in Figure \ref{fig:C_vs_F1}.
+In Table \ref{tab:comparison_others} the average performances for 50 different thresholds selected uniformly in the interval $[0.50, 0.99]$ are presented.